thecodrr/docgen/docs/configuration.md

 ### base_path

-Tells Doctave to generate all URLs based on a subpath.
+Tells Docgen to generate all URLs based on a subpath.
 Use this if you are deploying your site under a subdirectory, such as `https://example.com/docs`.

 You won't have to change any URLs inside your docs when this value is changed.
 You can stil